 Cost per Credit Hour: $825 per credit hour

-State Authorizations: Program does not currently accept online students from Massachusetts
+State Authorizations: Program does not currently accept online students from California and Massachusetts